Time For Gold And Miners

 As a business in mining gold, profitability of the miners depends on the selling price and cost per unit by ounce.
 Luckily, prices have been heading up although erratically since December 2015.
 More importantly, because of the price crash starting in 2011, miners lowered cost and reduced supply.
 The All In Sustaining Cost (AISC) is about $900/OZ on average.
 Conservatively by adding 25% to this cost, $900*1.25=$1125, any selling price above this number will make most miners profitable with reasonable earnings.
 From a safety standpoint, miner earnings are looking good for the next quarterly report based on gold staying above $1200 in the past months.

 If the price of gold goes up more for the coming years, profitability of miners rises parabolically with higher prices.
 Supply of gold is inelastic because it takes about five to ten years to bring a new mine online; and large economic mines are getting harder and costlier to develop.
-Therefore, even as gold price rise, supply may not be able to increase much to slow price down.
+Therefore, even as gold price rises, supply may not be able to increase much to slow price down.

-During bull runs, investing in miners are much more rewarding than gold ( GLD) itself.
-Currently, miners ( GDX) have low valuations as shown in the graphs below:
+During bull runs, investing in miners are much more rewarding than gold (GLD) itself.
+Currently, miners (GDX) have low valuations as shown in the graphs below:

-Viewing the performance of stock prices, there are a two-time and a three-time multiple for major and junior miners (DXJ) respectively as compare to gold.
-Observations of the stock prices reveal that both the miners and junior miners have been depressed comparing to gold and dollar index.
+Viewing the performance of stock prices, there are a two-time and a three-time multiple for major and junior miners (DXJ) respectively as compared to gold.
+Observations of the stock prices reveal that both the miners and junior miners have been depressed compared to gold and dollar index.
 Mostly, the sentiment of miners is currently out of favor.
 The sentiment can change rapidly if gold ascends toward $1300 again.

 Conclusion